Marwah Rizqy

-Marwah Rizqy is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
-She represents the electoral district of Saint-Laurent as a member of the Quebec Liberal Party.
+Marwah Rizqy (born May 17, 1985) is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
+She represented the electoral district of Saint-Laurent until 2026.
+She was elected as a member of the Quebec Liberal Party.

-As of September 7, 2024, she serves as the opposition critic for Education and Higher Education, Treasury Board and Government Administration, Infrastructures, Tax Havens, and Consumer Protection.
-On June 19, 2025, she was named parliamentary leader of the Quebec Liberal Party by Pablo Rodriguez.
-She was removed as leader by Rodriguez in November 2025, after Rizqy fired her chief of staff without consulting him.
+Career

-Prior to her election, she was a professor of tax law at the University of Sherbrooke.
+Prior to Rizqy's election, she was a professor of tax law at the University of Sherbrooke.

-Rizqy previously ran for the Liberal Party of Canada in the 2015 Canadian federal election in the riding of Hochelaga, finishing behind New Democratic Party incumbent Marjolaine Boutin-Sweet by 500 votes.
+She previously ran for the Liberal Party of Canada in the 2015 Canadian federal election in the riding of Hochelaga, finishing behind New Democratic Party incumbent Marjolaine Boutin-Sweet by 500 votes.
 In 2017, Rizqy sought the Liberal nomination for the Saint-Laurent by-election caused by the resignation of Stéphane Dion.
 Rizqy was defeated for the nomination by eventual winner Emmanuella Lambropoulos.

+In September 2024, she became opposition critic for Education and Higher Education, Treasury Board and Government Administration, Infrastructures, Tax Havens, and Consumer Protection.
+On June 19, 2025, she was named parliamentary leader of the Quebec Liberal Party by Pablo Rodriguez.
+She was removed as leader by Rodriguez in November 2025, after Rizqy fired Geneviève Hinse, her chief of staff, without consulting him.
+Hinse later filed a lawsuit against Rizqy.
+Rizqy was also expelled from caucus by Rodriguez, who sought to reinstate Hinse to her position.
+She did not seek re-election in the 2026 general election.

+In September 2026, Rizqy became a radio co-host for Québecor's QUB.

 Personal life

-In June 2021, Riqzy announced her upcoming wedding to fellow Assembly member Greg Kelley; this is the first marriage between two sitting members of the Assembly.
+In June 2021, Rizqy announced her upcoming wedding to fellow Assembly member Greg Kelley; this was the first marriage between two sitting members of the Assembly.
 She gave birth to their first child, Gabriel, on October 6, 2022.